 The subject matter is characterised by dualities such as spirituality and technology, memory and amnesia, contemplation and ecstasy.
 Above all, Korakrit Arunanondchai (born 1986) sees himself as a storyteller, garnering his material from traditional folklore and rituals, contemporary activism and club culture.

-Korakrit Arunanondchai will produce an entirely new video work especially for the exhibition at Moderna Museet.
+Korakrit Arunanondchai will produce new works especially for the exhibition at Moderna Museet.

 Curator: Lena Essling